Am I Mediocre? The Truth Most People Don’t Want to Face

 4. They Accept Gradual Progress

-They stop expecting immediate results or rapid transformation.
+They stop expecting immediate results or dramatic transformation.

 Instead, they begin to value: